Our Raison D’etre

 Denis Glennon AO

-You might be wondering why I established and run this website as you may not have come across me before and because I am not, in the usual sense, a professional photographer.
+You may wondering why I established this website as you may not have come across me before and because I am not, in the usual sense, a professional photographer.

 This is a deliberate choice of mine.

-I am fortunate enough to independently pursue my photography and travel as a marvellous hobby not to be spoiled by commercial imperatives.
+I am fortunate to be able to independently pursue photography and travel as a marvellous hobby not influenced by commercial imperatives.

-I am very happy to share whatever knowledge I have as nothing gives me more satisfaction than people telling me I have introduced them to yet another amazing location that they would never have visited and photographed unless we travelled together.
+I am very happy to share whatever knowledge I have.
+Nothing gives me more satisfaction than introducing friends to yet another amazing location that they would never have visited and photographed unless we travelled together.

-I conceived Iconic Images International [Iconic Images] for a few reasons:
+I created Iconic Images International [Iconic Images] for a few reasons:

-- to use travel photography to increase awareness of the need to preserve and conserve the beauty of nature and some of the planet’s amazing cultures.
+- to use travel photography to increase awareness of the need to preserve and conserve the beauty of nature and the planet’s disappearing cultures.

 - to assist preserve and photograph our diminishing wildlife.

-- to travel with like-minded souls on “self-discovery” photographic journeys to Africa and elsewhere.
+- to travel with like-minded souls on “self-discovery” photographic journeys to Africa and remote places.

 - to explore new places, particularly in the less-travelled corners of the globe, that may be of interest to others.